 According to the client centered theory, a negative and indirect approach makes a client more conscious of those parts of themselves that they were previously in denial about.
 When the therapist responds to the client’s feelings and brings a level of empathy to each therapy session, it brings those parts into focus, but when there’s little or no intrusion, the client is free to make decisions independently without making the therapist the center of their thoughts and feelings.

 Essentially, client centered therapy doesn’t particularly aim to solve specific problems or relieve symptoms, but to help the client get rid of the idea or feeling that they are being influenced by external factors beyond their control.
 The goals of this practice include increasing self-awareness, improving the client’s ability to use self-direction to make desired changes, increasing clarity, improving self-esteem, and boosting the client’s self-reliance.

-Therapists who practice Carl Rogers’ person centered therapy should exhibit three essential qualities: genuineness, unconditional positive regard, and empathetic understanding.
+Person centered therapists who practice Carl Rogers’ person centered theory should exhibit three essential qualities: genuineness, unconditional positive regard, and empathic understanding.

 Open communication between the client-centered approach therapist and client should be established, where the client centered therapist feels comfortable sharing their feelings with the client.
 This will similarly encourage the client to share their own feelings and engage in honest conversations.

 “Modeling open and honest communication is the first thing a client should see within the therapeutic relationship in the client centered approach.
 It shows what is possible and that the therapist is willing to show vulnerability to the client, just as the client will do for the therapist.
 It’s a reciprocal relationship.”Talkspace therapist Minkyung Chung, MS, LMHC